fdavidcl/stackedit-docs/ruby-ten-lines.md

 Assuming the `.neighborhood` returns a collection of possible solutions and their performance (fitness), this finds the first one which improves the current solution.
 Actual use: <https://git.io/vPxQ6>

 -   `detect` receives a predicate and returns the first ellement of the collection which verifies it.
--   If you want to get the best solution in the neighborhood instead, you can use `max_by`
+-   If you want to get the best solution in the neighborhood instead, you can use `max_by`.
--   Muchos más métodos de iteración:
+-   There is a huge list of iteration methods available in any Ruby collection class:
     [`Enumerable`](https://ruby-doc.org/core-2.5.0/Enumerable.html)